syntasso/kratix-docs/docs/main/05-reference/04-scheduling.md

 ---
+title: Scheduling Workloads
+sidebar_label: Scheduling
-description: Learn more about the Scheduling Promises and Workloads
+description: Learn more about how Kratix schedules Promises and Workloads, and how you can control the scheduling process.
-title: Scheduling
 ---

 *[WCR]: Worker Cluster Resource